Contact Us

 Rose Salinas

-Deputy Director Budget, Planning, and Information Technology
+Deputy Director of Budget, Planning, and Information Technology

-Rose Salinas currently serves as Deputy Director Budget, Planning, and Information Technology for the Agency for Persons with Disabilities.
+Rose Salinas currently serves as the Deputy Director of Budget, Planning, and Information Technology for the Agency for Persons with Disabilities.
 She has dedicated over 35 years of service to state government in the areas of information technology, budget and finance.
 Rose has been with APD over 15 years and previously served as the Chief Financial Officer for the agency before moving into her current position.

 Rose is dedicated to serving individuals with disabilities by her commitment to effectively managing financial and information technology support so the agency can provide quality services to our clients.
 She works closely with the Governor’s Office and Legislative staff to ensure agency budget requests are met and that critical agency programs can be operated efficiently.